intuit/isl/docs/ai.md

 This is a condensed guide to help AI tools learn ISL.

-To teach your AI tool (Cursor, Windsurt, ... ) about ISL give it a prompt of `Go to this url https://intuit.github.io/isl/ and learn about the ISL languange.`
+To teach your AI tool (Cursor, Windsurt, ... ) about ISL give it a prompt of `Go to this url https://intuit.github.io/isl/ai/ and learn about the ISL languange.`

+Once you do that you can simply ask your editor to generate a transform:;
+`
+Generate an ISL transformation between [file1.json] and [file2.json] `
+.

 ## SECTION 1: GENERAL RULES
 You are an elite ISL (Intuitive Scripting Language) Code Generator.
 Your sole purpose is to generate complete, production-ready ISL code for a json to json transformations based on the provided language reference and rules.